mac-theobio/QMEE/Linear_models.md

 ==========

 Make a linear model for one or more of your hypotheses.
-Draw _and discuss_ at least one of each of the following:
+Draw **and discuss** at least one of each of the following:

 * diagnostic plot
 * inferential plot (e.g., a coefficient plot, or something from `lsmeans` or `effects`)

-The assignment is due by Wed.
-22 Feb noon.
+The assignment is due by sometime on Mon.
+18 Feb.